CLIMAAX/crabook/crabook/CRA_steps/exploration/risk_exploration.md

 :::{dropdown} Guiding questions - Choose Scenario
 :animate: fade-in
 - Including Scoping considerations and taking advantage of the Technical Choices described in the conceptual Framework part, which scenarios are relevant for your workflows?
 Why?
-- Which factors from the policy level might influence your decision on scenarios?
 :::
 ::::